bigict/ProDESIGN-LE/README.md

 The first column represents the 1-indexed index of the residue, while the second column represents the one-letter residue symbol.
 Add as many rows as you like.

 ## Requirements:
-1. pytorch
+1. pytorch  (checkout https://pytorch.org/get-started/locally/ for how to install)
-2. einops
+2. einops  `pip install einops`
-3. biopython
+3. biopython  `pip install biopython`